-Greenfire Coalition was officially established on April 9th,1992.
-It is a nonprofit registered with the Pennsylvania Department of State.
+Greenfire Coalition was officially established in April 1990.
 At that time, the primary purpose of Greenfire was to insert a robust, alternative voice into issues that directly impacted quality of life in NEPA.
 This was accomplished through organizing and networking, public education and community service, lobbying on all government levels, testifying at public hearings, establishing lines of communication, providing support and organizational skills to grassroots community groups and, sometimes, direct action.
 Greenfire established a platform (Coalition) for individuals and community groups to address environmental, community and economic development issues.
 That era has passed.
 (To research Greenfire Coalition history go to Newspapers.com)

 About Us